Rach-design1/Photography-for-beginners/README.md

 ## Credits/References
 The Photographs used are from four main sources:
-Myself - Rachel Lawson, I own the copyright to these images, so nobody can use these without my written permission, (bird.webp, checked.webp, einstein-bird.webp, elle-hand.webp, wildlife.webp, yellow.webp).
+Myself - Rachel Lawson, I own the copyright to these images, so nobody can use these without my written permission, (bird.webp, checked.webp, einstein-bird.webp, elle-hand.webp, wildlife.webp, yellow.webp, exposure-triangle.webp).
 My partner Steve Hawkes Photography has also provided me with one image and the same copyright applies to his images(street-male.webp).
-The other images were free stock images that were copyright free from www.pexels.com and one was from www.unsplash.com
+The other images were free stock images that were copyright free from www.pexels.com and one was from www.unsplash.com.
+See below. pexels-diego-felipe-de-souza-1785134.webp - 'taking photo' pexels-matheus-bertelli-13832964.webp - 'street' pexels-yuksel-kocaman-1640057.webp - 'wedding' will-shirley-xRKcHoCOA4Y-unsplash.webp - 'elephant'
+pexels-andre-furtado-1264210.webp - 'camera lady'
+pexels-photomix-company-212372.webp - 'lesson times & step by step'

+CSS Media Query code snippet columns was referenced from https://www.w3schools.com/cssref/tryit.php?filename=trycss3_media_columns and adapted as necessary.

+Footer - Code snippet was referenced from Love Running and adapted with adding aria-label to make it more accessible to screen readers, I feel this is highly important.

-No Bootstrap were used to code this website as I'd started coding the website when going through the HTML and CSS Sections and then added a little part similar to when learning the Love Running Project, as this worked well with the information I wanted to have on my website - it is purposely simple and non distracting, as the website is for beginners so it doesn't need to overly complicate anything!
+No Bootstrap were used to code this website as I'd started coding the website when going through the HTML and CSS Sections.

+I added a code snippet from Love Running for my 'Photography lessons schedule' and my 'Step by Step guide', as this was super effective way to present this information, so why rewrite the wheel?
+Furthermore, I replaced all the information text with my own, changed styles a bit and replaced the photo.
+It is purposely simple and non distracting, as the website is for beginners so it doesn't need to overly complicate anything!
 Plus the main purpose is to get someone to take their first photos and to book a lesson if they want to learn more.
+I really like how effective it is.

 ## Anything I would add if developing the website further
 If I was developing this site further, then this could be an opportunity to grow the site by adding a blog with additional online lessons; this could incorporate a video as well as text for better accessibility needs.
 This would then generate more options for retyrning users, as well as new users.